Wednesday, July 14

 “…What distinguishes one child from another is not ability, but access.
 Access to education, access to opportunity…” – Lauren Hill.
 This engaging discussion will feature researchers, educators and students who will examine educational access and the pivotal role architectural practices play in creating inclusive cultures and climates that foster the growth and development of a career in architecture.

 Speakers: Karen Compton / principal / A3K Consulting, LLC; Kendall A. Nicholson, Ed.D, Assoc.
-AIA, NOMA, LEED GA / University of Virginia School of Architecture; Andrew Chin / Associate Dean / Florida A&M University School of Architecture + Engineering Technology (SA+ET); architect students
+AIA, NOMA, LEED GA / Director of Research and Information/Association of College Schools of Architecture; Andrew Chin / Associate Dean / Florida A&M University School of Architecture + Engineering Technology (SA+ET); architect students

 J Architecture’s Ecological Footprint